-Rotterdam is a popular expat destination, and it's easy to see why.
-That said, there are some drawbacks to living in this city, and it's therefore important to learn more about the ups and down of expat life before making the move.
+Rotterdam is a popular expat destination and it's easy to see why.
+But like every destination, there are some downsides to life in Rotterdam as well.
 Check out our list of pros and cons for moving to Rotterdam.

 Cost of living in Rotterdam

-When compared to that of other cities in the Netherlands, the cost of living in Rotterdam is rather low, which allows for a comfortable and often luxurious standard of living for expats.
+When compared to that of other cities in the Netherlands, the cost of living in Rotterdam is fairly low, which allows for a comfortable and even luxurious standard of living for expats.

-Expats need to be aware that accommodation will take up a substantial portion of their income, despite it being cheaper than in other Dutch cities, it's still high on a global index.
+Expats need to be aware that accommodation will take up a substantial portion of their income, and despite it being cheaper than in other Dutch cities, it's still high on a global index.

 Rotterdam is a thriving city with a lively culture.
 While the shopping, nightlife and restaurant scenes are constantly bubbling with activity, the city also hosts many annual events and is home to a host of museums and attractions worth visiting.